kent-leow/snake-game/.docs/analysis/mvp-requirements.md

 ## Development Approach for MVP

-1. **Week 1**: Core game engine and basic snake mechanics
+1. **Week 1**: Setup Next.js with TypeScript, Docker MongoDB, and basic snake mechanics
-2. **Week 2**: Combo system implementation and UI pages
+2. **Week 2**: Combo system implementation, MongoDB integration with TypeScript interfaces, and API development
-3. **Week 3**: Testing, polish, and deployment setup
+3. **Week 3**: UI components, manual validation, and deployment to Vercel with MongoDB Atlas

 **Priority Order**:
+1. Next.js with TypeScript project setup and Docker MongoDB configuration
+2. TypeScript interfaces and type definitions for game objects
-1. Basic snake movement and collision
+3. Basic snake movement and collision (React Canvas component with types)
-2. Food system with numbering
+4. Food system with numbering and proper TypeScript models
-3. Combo logic implementation
+5. Combo logic implementation with type safety
-4. Scoring and high score storage
+6. MongoDB schema with TypeScript interfaces and API routes
-5. UI pages and navigation
+7. UI pages and navigation (Next.js routing with TypeScript)
+8. Database integration and high score persistence
-6. Testing and bug fixes
+9. Manual validation and bug fixes
-7. Deployment to Vercel
+10. Deployment to Vercel with MongoDB Atlas connection